Sorbian March: History

-Three rulers are recorded: Poppo, Thachulf, and Radulf.
+Several rulers are recorded: Thachulf, Radulf, Poppo, and Burchard (probably).
 The commanders of the Sorbian March bore the title dux Sorabici (limitis) in the Annales, but are also referred to elsewhere as counts (comites), margraves (marchiones), and dukes of Thuringia (duces Thuringorum).
 The march was probably ruled primarily by the Babenberg family.

 The boundary between Thuringia and the Sorbs was defined as the Saale river by Einhard, writing in the 830s: Salam fluvium, qui Thuringos et Sorabos dividit ("the river Saale, which divides the Thuringii and the Sorbs").
 Erfurt was then the chief economic centre of eastern Thuringia.
 The Sorbian March probably (loosely) included the land east of the Saale as far as the Elster and the Pleisse, which might have been controlled by castles.
 The Sorbian March may have been only the area west of the Saale, east of it, or on both sides.

 The Sorbian March was frequently troubled in the 9th century by Slavic insurrections, who were tributaries of the Germans.
 In the 10th century the march formed part of the vast marca Geronis from 937 until 965.
 During this period, the Sorbs were reduced to serfdom and the march was largely pacified.
 After 965, it formed a part of the March of Meissen.